vanshanand34/Stock-monitor/README.md

-🔗Stock Monitor
+# Stock Monitor

 An Innovative React and Django-based web application for creating and managing a stock wishlist with basic price information.
 Used a stock API to fetch latest information about stocks and this information is communicated between frontend and backend using API enpoint developed in Django-Rest-Framework.

 ---

-🔗Features
+# Features

--Add stocks to your wishlist using symbols.

--Registration of new users.
+-Add stocks to your wishlist using symbols -Registration of new users

--Only logged in users can create stock wishlists.
+-Only logged in users can create stock wishlists

--View current stock prices and latest change for items in your wishlist.
+-View current stock prices and latest change for items in your wishlist

 ---

-🔗Technologies Used
+# Technologies Used

 -React.js (front-end framework)